Q: I’ve never studied an East Asian language or culture. Can I take a class with you?

 Q: What can I do with this degree?

-A: A degree in East Asian Studies can act as a stepping stone to a diverse range of careers paths.
+A: A degree in East Asian Studies can act as a stepping stone to a diverse range of career paths.
 Below are a few examples:

-- Government jobs such as: Community Liaison Officer, Customs Officer, Immigration Officers of Services Worker, Intelligence Service, Lawyer, Urban Planner, Overseas Representative
+- Government jobs such as: Community Liaison Officer, Customs Officer, Immigration Officer, Intelligence Service, Lawyer, Urban Planner, Overseas Representative

 - Education: Exchange Student Program Coordinator, International Education Specialist, Public Health Educator, Educational Administrator, International Student Advisor